 The House Of Tudor

 Jane Seymour, the mother of Henry VIII's only surviving legitimate son, King Edward VI, was the daughter of Sir John Seymour and Margery Wentworth, daughter of Sir John Wentworth, of Nettlestead, in Suffolk and was born at Wulf Hall in Savernake Forest, Wiltshire.
-Her exact date of birth is not known, but it is believed to have occured between 1507-1508.
+Her exact date of birth is not known, but it is believed to have occurred between 1507-1508.

 Jane was the eldest of a large family of children.
 The Seymour's were a well-respected gentry family, who rose to prominence at the court of Henry VIII.
 The surname is thought to derive from a corruption of the St. Maur family of France who originated either at St. Maur des Fossées, near Paris, or St.Maur sur Loire, at least one member of the family came over to England with Wiliam the Conqueror.